 three Feeling adventurous and pressed for time, I moved into a basement apartment before leaving New York for the holidays.
 It was farther from the subway, and the quarters were dingier and dirtier, but I was testing my boundaries and I thought it would be cool to live with artists.
 Moving sucks but this wasn’t so bad.
 I could fit everything but me and my bike into a single cab and so I cycled behind, unloaded, and poof!
 I was moved.

 Over New Years, a car accident snapped my sternum and four ribs and my eagerness for adventure morphed into an aching desire to Just.
 Be.
 Comfortable.
-The cool art space was frigid and soiled and the divorce papers were going through and it hurt just to breath.
+The cool art space was frigid and soiled and the divorce papers were going through and it hurt just to breathe.
 Before the valium prescription ran out, I was moving again.

 four Up to trendy Williamsburg (almost), I found a cheap new-construction ready made with three friendly roommates, in-unit laundry and a less brutal winter draft into my bedroom.
 I started dating erratically, testing the patience of my wholesome roommates with an interesting rotation of whichever guys didn’t know or didn’t care that I was pre-divorce.

 But, my health wasn’t getting better and maybe even was getting worse.
 I remember how the sunlight cut across my basement bedroom one morning as I lay curled up in the grips of my disappointing reality.
 That was when the revelation came that it was time to excuse myself from my life, to find nature, to walk in it, and to do it until I was healed.
 I decided to use an already-planned family vacation just five weeks later to launch myself on this impulsive desperate adventure.
-In that small time, I quit my job, planned the trip, put everything in storage and said goodbye to the remainder of my New York life.
+In that small time, I quit my job, planned the trip, put everything in storage, and said goodbye to the remainder of my New York life.
 Over those last weeks in the city, I fell in love with my life, with the possibilities it gave me, with the thrill of taking them.

 I had never felt more incredibly accomplished or more impossibly lame.
 On the one hand, I had just completed a 700-mile solo trip.
 On the other hand, I was unemployed, living with my parents and as lost as I’ve ever been on the trail.
 When I couldn’t stand it anymore, I ripped the band-aid.
 I made a choice.
 I moved to Detroit.

 The first day I drove in New York was the last day I lived there.
+The contents of one storage unit piled into a rental car that delivered me to the motor city.

 When I moved to Detroit, I gave myself six months to try it out.
 The end of that period coincided with a trip to Mt.
 Kilimanjaro, after which I would decide whether to plant roots or let the breeze carry me somewhere else.

 eight Kili didn’t change me the way I hoped it would so I returned from Africa’s tallest peak just as I’d returned from my backpacking trip– proud but disappointed.
-I followed the old formula of hitting reset on my life– new job, new relationship, new apartment– but I was suddenly and surprisingly committed to the city of Detroit.
+I followed the old formula of hitting reset on my life– new job, new relationship, new apartment– but I was suddenly and surprisingly devoted to the city of Detroit.
 I accidentally made a commitment.
 I remember watching the ice floes break along the Detroit river that spring and feeling proud that I’d survived winter.

 ten In my search for the next nest, I looked at 13 apartments, houses, flats, rooms.
 I wanted to live everywhere and nowhere.
 I didn’t belong anywhere.
 But how do you belong before you arrive, anyway?
 I settled on the lower floor of a tiny Sears-catalog house in Hamtramck that was cheap enough for me to rent alone.
-I signed a year-long lease, with no co-signer, for the fist time in my life.
+I signed a year-long lease, with no co-signer, for the first time in my life.
 My boyfriend wordlessly helped me move in.
 He hated it.
 He thought I could do better.
 He knew I should do better.

-I stood firm for 24 hours but then panicked and told the landlords that I didn’t feel safe living there alone.
+I stood firm for 24-hours but then panicked and told the landlords that I didn’t feel safe living there alone.

 They obligingly tore up the contract.
 When you drive north from downtown Detroit on the highway, you’ll pass a sign that says “Welcome to Hamtramck” and then, one minute later, another will read “Welcome to Detroit.”
 I like to think of Hamtramck as a verb– “to quickly enter then exit. ” I was gone in two days with no lease or landing board but the house of the man whose car lugged my growing possessions around, another 40 miles up the highway to my boyfriend’s home in the country.

-eleven At first, I resented my distance from Detroit, my dependence on my boyfriend, and my failure to fulfill my independence but after a week or so, I embraced my circumstances.
+eleven At first, I resented my distance from Detroit, my dependence on my boyfriend, and my failure to fulfill my independence, but after a week or so, I embraced my circumstances.
 Stability, while not of my own making, was good for me.
 My boyfriend and I ran in the woods, we biked, we cooked dinner.
 I was healthy.
 I even let myself fall in love.

 Still, I strained at my boundaries.
 I wanted to be in Detroit, I wanted independence, and I wanted a relationship on the terms of choice rather than need (if such a thing exists).

 My apartment would be the “model unit” for prospective renters or buyers so it had to look good.
 I acquired furniture for the first time since being married.
 I got a record player and reupholstered yard-sale chairs for my beautiful new dining room.
-I ate breakfast on my patio every morning, because I could.
+I ate breakfast on my patio every morning because I could.

 For the first time, I was really living on my own.
 I was staying healthy and discovering what it was to be independent.
 It felt revolutionary just to pack my own lunch in the morning.
 Everything felt so new and I wanted to experience it on my own.
 I was flirting again and feeling the strain of commitment.